KevGreenwood/OpenFuryKMS/docs/README.md

 - Optimize program performance.
 - Precise detection of Microsoft Office registry keys.
 - Improve the user experience in the interface.
+- Check in other Windows and Microsoft Office products.

 ## Contribution
 Read the document to collaborate on long-term improvement and maintainability of the project.